Cloudxtreme/killbill-direct-connect-plugin/README.md

 # install

 Run the following commands from inside this repo's directory.
 In our standard vagrant box, this is at `/vagrant/plugins/killbill-direct-connect-plugin`.
-Also, do not track this repo with SourceTree or you will get permissions errors when running deploy commands.
-Instead, only push/pull to this repo with git commands.

 ```sh
 rbenv local jruby-1.7.17